Mangesh-Bhattacharya/AI-Powered-Project/README.md

 # DAIR BoosterPack: AI-Powered Vulnerability Scanning and Mitigation on Amazon Linux
 ### Project Description
-The `DAIR BoosterPack` is an advanced cybersecurity project developed by `Ameya Cloud Solutions` in collaboration with `CANARIE`.
+The `DAIR BoosterPack` is an advanced cybersecurity project developed by `CANARIE`.
 It leverages AI-powered vulnerability scanning and mitigation techniques to secure AWS Amazon-Linux-based environments.
-This project integrates Docker, Ansible, and Trivy tools to automate vulnerability detection and mitigation, with OpenSearch tools used for data ingestion, searching, visualization, and analysis.
+This project integrates Docker, Ansible, and Trivy tools to automate vulnerability detection and mitigation with OpenSearch tools for data ingestion, searching, visualization, and analysis.

 #### Key Features
 1. Automated Vulnerability Scanning: